PSPP Syntax: Examples and Notes

 CLOSE FILE HANDLE out.

-Closing the file handles prevents the “handle already in use” error and allows rerunning the syntax in psppire without restarting the application.
+Closing the file handles prevents the “handle already in use” error and allows rerunning the commands in psppire without restarting the application.

 psppire Export Formats